dchowitz/slire/README.md

     const task = await tasks.getById(taskId);
     if (!task) throw new Error('Task not found');

-    // Mark task done and update its project's progress in the same transaction await tasks.update(
+    await tasks.update(
       taskId,
       { set: { status: 'done' } },